Name: Chloe Renee Hobbs.

 At autopsy, it was found that Chloe, in addition to the methamphetamine poisoning, had a bowel obstruction caused by her having eaten wood, plastic, pennies, and other items while unsupervised.

-Perpetrator: Brandon Hobbs (Father), pleaded guilty to neglect of a dependent, sentenced to 3 years; Erica Reschke (Father’s girlfriend), charged with neglect of a dependent resulting in death.
+Perpetrator: Brandon Hobbs (Father), pleaded guilty to neglect of a dependent, sentenced to 3 years; Erica Reschke (Father’s girlfriend), charged with neglect of a dependent resulting in death, sentenced to 13 years in prison and 3 years probation.

 Three-year prison sentence handed down in death of child who had meth in her system